 The Company entered into an indemnification agreement with each of its directors and officers and undertook to enter into the same agreement with future directors and officers.
-Such indemnification amount is limited to 25% of the Company's shareholders' equity.
+Such indemnification amount will not exceed: (i) the value of 25% of the Company's net equity according to the audited or reviewed financial statement known at the time the request for indemnification was submitted; or (ii) \$3,000,000, whichever is greater.